ska-telescope/ska-osd/docs/src/api/semantic-validation/guide.rst

     }

     for key, value in validation_constants.items():
-        if key in interface:
-            return value
-        elif key == telescope:
+        if key in interface or key == telescope: return value
-            return value

     # taking mid interface as default cause there is no any specific
     # key to differentiate the interface
     return validation_constants.get(SKA_MID_TELESCOPE)